+If you are looking for a natural product this may be what you are looking for in a fish based cat food.
 The food does not have any artificial preservatives or flavors, no additives or fillers and no wheat, corn soy or rice.
 It is also grain free although several other varieties reviewed here are also grain free.
 In this food sweet potato is used instead of grain.

 As a cat’s diet should be primarily protein based I was satisfied to see that the sweet potato, being a carbohydrate is listed eleventh in the list of ingredients followed mostly by supplements, so the carbohydrate level would be assumed to be low.

 Protein is number one on the list so a tick there and interestingly the food also contains some vegetables and fruits.
 Cats don’t actually need fruit and vegetables however the food is approved by a holistic vet and pet nutritionist and fruit and vegetables may be a preferable inclusion as opposed to other filler type foods.
 This food is classed as natural but not classed as organic.

+Read the reviews for the cod recipe.
+As with most things there are some positives and negatives, some cats don’t like the product and others love it.
 One of the main things I look for is safety and there are no reports that I could find of this food causing any issues regarding health.
 One person contacted the company as the cats did not like the product.
 The company refunded the money without the product having to be returned.

 It is wise to go with a tried and trusted brand when buying fish for your cat in cans.